samhita-l/rehs2024/README.md

   - `"-t" or "--top"` --> Number of top modules/users to visualize.
 Defaults to five.
   - `"-all"` --> Include all values in the pie chart

+Please remain patient while the graph is being generated.
+The runtime depends on the number of logs you are parsing through.

 Example chart:

 ![cpu_table](https://github.com/user-attachments/assets/97ec0059-fee8-4824-924a-044f448e785c)
 # Acknowledgements
 We would like to thank UCSD and SDSC for hosting this amazing program.

-Additionally, this entire project wouldn't be possible without the efforts of program coordinator Ange Mason and consistent guidance from our mentor, Dr. Kandes.
+Additionally, our work wouldn't be possible without the efforts of program coordinator Ange Mason and consistent guidance from our mentor, Dr. Kandes.